 A role of a binary verb concept that has a designation in an attributive namespace is understood in MOF terms as an attribute owned by the subject class.
-Such designations appear in figures as names on association ends.
+Such designations appear as names on association ends.
 In the example below, ‘element’ is in an attributive namespace for the concept ‘set,’ so it is mirrored in the SBVR XMI Metamodel as an attribute.

 Example Vocabulary: